WestCoastInformatics/SNOMED-DB-Load-Scripts/src/main/resources/HOWTO.md

 # How To Use the SNOMED CT Database Loader
-This HOWTO describes how to use the installer scripts to load SNOMED into a database.
+This HOWTO describes how to use the installer scripts to load SNOMEDCT into a database.

 ## Installation
-1. Download the database loader zip file from the http://www.westcoastinformatics.com/resources.html website.
+1. Download the database loader zip file from the https://www.westcoastinformatics.com/products/db-load-scripts website.
 Select the appropriate database-version pair (i.e. oracle-US Edition).
 Depending on your database and edition, identify the appropriate target's zip file.

 2. Unzip the contents of the zip file into a 'data' folder